Horse Details

 Indie is 15’1, she is registered as a Skewbald but she looks Piebald, but she does have lighter bits.

 My daughter has had show jumping lessons on her, and last year they did their first show..
 Indie has a lovely ambling canter like a rocking horse, and a lovely extended trot, and she has so much potential.
-Experienced riders who I have let ride her, say she is lovely to ride.

 My daughter used to exercise the thoroughbred in Indie – the speedy paces and jumping, and I enjoyed the cob side with a walk and a trot once a week.
 I am not a very confident rider and people at the yard say she looks after me, but she needs more than a walk and a trot, and I just can’t meet her needs.

-When we got her she was so good and then she developed some quirks .after 6 months, which I think was prob lack of experience on our part… after a year of owning her, she decided she did not like the farrier, and would turn her bum and flatten her ears, so now she is sedated, but I wanted to try to get her back to where she was, and maybe try a new farrier who will get to know her.
+after a year of owning her, she decided she did not like the farrier, and would turn her bum and flatten her ears, so now she is sedated, but I wanted to try to get her back to where she was, and maybe try a new farrier who will get to know her.
 She has front shoes only.

 If she trusts you, you can do anything, the adage “tell a gelding, but ask a mare” is true , her previous owner used to clip her but we have not managed to do this, her coat is quite fine, so she has not needed it, but I have no experience in clipping and she knows we haven’t got a clue, so says nope.